Open Arms (Journey song): Mariah Carey version

 Mariah Carey co-produced her cover of the song with Walter Afanasieff for her fifth album, Daydream (1995).
 Carey's career has crossed paths with Journey's: the band's drummer Steve Smith played drums on many of her earlier singles, and its bassist for a short period in the mid-1980s, Randy Jackson, has worked with her for a long time.

 The song was released as the album's third single between late 1995 and early 1996 by Columbia Records in most markets outside the United States.
 It became a number-four hit in the United Kingdom and was performed live on the BBC's flagship chart television show, Top of the Pops.
-It also reached the top ten in Ireland and New Zealand; and the top twenty in Iceland and the Netherlands.
+It also reached the top ten in Ireland, Israel and New Zealand; and the top twenty in Iceland and the Netherlands.
 The single's music video, directed by Larry Jordan, is a live performance of the song by Carey at Madison Square Garden.
 The video for the Spanish version of the song, "El Amor Que Soñé", was recorded after the MSG show as Mariah performed to the studio track.

 Background and release

 While recording for the album, Carey expressed the desire to cover the song, saying: "I've always loved Steve Perry's voice, I think he's really an amazing singer. [...]
-I have a lot of good memories of growing up listening to that song and I always used to sing it and think that it would be a great singer song, kind of a great performance song.”
+I have a lot of good memories of growing up listening to that song and I always used to sing it and think that it would be a great singer song, kind of a great performance song."
 Together with Walter Afanasieff, they toned down the song's arrangement, making it a bit glossy, especially in comparison to the "raw and powerful 'One Sweet Day.'"
 Additionally, with the help of her background singers, Carey added a touch of gospel to the song.
 Lyrically, the song presents Mariah crying out "in humility for a relationship to be restored."

 Released as the album's third single in the United Kingdom, Australia and Europe in general, "Open Arms" received a CD single release in December 1995, whilst the radio release in the UK occurred in early February 1996.
+Columbia released two CDs in the UK on February 5, 1996.
 A UK CD single for "Open Arms" included the Daydream track "I Am Free" and live versions of "Fantasy" and "Vision of Love" (1990).
 Another version of the CD single comprised the album cuts of "Hero" (1993) and "Without You" (1994), and a radio edit of "I'll Be There" (1992).
 A Spanish version of the song titled "El Amor Que Soñé" ("The Love I Dreamt Of") was also released on Australian's editions of the single, as well as Spanish and Latin American re-editions of Daydream.